-In autumn, with the change of seasons and the switch to winter time, it's common to experience disrupted sleep, fatigue, and low morale.
-Rather than suffer these effects, why not take advantage of this time to take better care of yourself?
-Here are some simple tips:
+In autumn, with the change of season and the switch to winter time, it's common to experience disrupted sleep, fatigue, and a dip in mood.
+Rather than simply enduring these effects, why not use this time to take better care of yourself?
+Here are a few simple tips:

-Changing light levels tend to desynchronize our internal clock.
-Two hormones are particularly sensitive to this: serotonin, the "happy hormone," secreted during the day, and melatonin, the sleep hormone, secreted at night.
-In winter, with shorter days, we release less serotonin, which affects the quality of sleep and mood.
-This is why we recommend taking advantage of natural light as much as possible, by opening curtains and shutters as soon as it is light, and by walking outside during the day.
-Conversely, at bedtime, it is important to turn off all light sources: cell phones, standby devices, and sleep in complete darkness.
+Changes in light tend to disrupt our internal clock.
+Two hormones are particularly sensitive to this: serotonin, the "happiness hormone," secreted during the day, and melatonin, the sleep hormone, secreted at night.
+In winter, with shorter days, we release less serotonin, which affects sleep quality and mood.
+This is why it's recommended to make the most of natural light by opening curtains and shutters as soon as it's light, and by going for walks outside during the day.
+Conversely, at bedtime, it's essential to turn off all light sources: cell phones, standby devices, and sleep in complete darkness.

 Some people are particularly sensitive to this.
-In addition to the advice above, to adapt to this change of pace, it is advisable to maintain the same meal times and daily habits so that the body can resynchronize more quickly.
+In addition to the advice above, to adapt to this change of pace, it is advisable to keep the same meal times and daily habits so that the body resynchronizes more quickly.

-With the cold and/or low morale, we tend to turn to richer food.
-However, for a restful sleep, it is better to eat lightly in the evening and at a time far from bedtime.
-The ideal is to consume, even during this period, fresh seasonal fruits and vegetables in good proportion (seasonal products help to harmonize us… with the season!).
-It is the time to make good soups (pumpkin, leek, etc.), stewed vegetables (carrots, parsnips, cauliflower, etc.), keeping some raw vegetables (green salad, carrots, grated celery, sprouted seeds, etc.).
-Also think about homemade compotes, baked apples, without sugar but with added cinnamon, vanilla, possibly honey, etc.
+With the cold weather and/or a dip in mood, we tend to crave richer foods.
+However, for restful sleep, it's best to eat light meals in the evening and well before bedtime.
+Ideally, even at this time of year, we should consume plenty of fresh, seasonal fruits and vegetables (seasonal produce helps us feel more in tune with the seasons!).
+It's the perfect time to make hearty soups (butternut squash, leek, etc.), steamed vegetables (carrots, parsnips, cauliflower, etc.), and include some raw vegetables (green salad, carrots, grated celery, sprouted seeds, etc.).
+Also consider homemade compotes and baked apples, without added sugar but with cinnamon, vanilla, or perhaps honey.

-The arrival of the cold can weaken us, nothing better than a hot water bottle that warms the bed, but more than that, comforting, it causes relaxation that makes it easier to fall asleep.
+The arrival of cold weather can weaken us; nothing is better than a hot water bottle that warms the bed, but more than that, comforting, it induces a relaxation that facilitates falling asleep.

 They are wonderful companions.
-We first think of melatonin, which helps us get back into a rhythm around bedtime, but also of plants like valerian and passionflower.
-For morale, we can count on saffron, "the spice of good humor," adaptogenic rhodiola, or even griffonia, also known to act on serotonin.
-If you're lacking light, think of vitamin D, the sunshine vitamin.
-Finally, the ginseng-royal jelly duo, a must-have for the changing of seasons, allows us to better adapt to the physical and psychological stresses of our environment.
+We think first of melatonin, which helps us get back on track with our bedtime, but also of plants like valerian and passionflower.
+For our mood, we can count on saffron , "the spice of good cheer," adaptogenic rhodiola, or griffonia, also known to affect serotonin.
+If we're lacking sunlight, remember vitamin D, the sunshine vitamin.
+Finally, the ginseng-royal jelly duo , a must-have for the changing seasons, helps us better adapt to the physical and mental stresses of our environment.

-For a little extra boost, find all the natural food supplements right here:
+For an extra little boost, find all the natural food supplements right here:

 - Nutrivie Melatonin Spray